BA (Hons) Fine Art

 - All students from non-majority English speaking countries require proof of English language proficiency, equivalent to an overall IELTS score of 6 with a minimum of 5.5 in each band.

-- For country specific qualifications, please visit our Your Country page
+- For country specific qualifications, please visit our International pages.

 - If you do not have the required IELTS or equivalent for direct entry on to your degree programme, our Pre-sessional English and International Foundation courses can help you to achieve this level.